Old Post & Telegraph Office

-Come and visit the iconic Old Walhalla Post Office in the main street and experience the last remaining government building in this historic town.
+Come and visit the iconic Walhalla Old Post & Telegraph Office in the main street and experience the last remaining government building in this historic town.

 Built before Federation, it remains largely unchanged since it was built in 1886.
 It has many features which fascinate visitors.
 This heritage listed building includes both the post office itself and the post masters residence.